 I really can’t focus and constantly feel frazzled.
 Would it hurt to try anxiety medication?
-Before you even think about popping a pill to fix a problem, it’s important to see a doctor to get the correct diagnosis.
-Stress, lack of sleep, and anxiety or depression can cause problems with focusing, and all these things require specific treatments.
-Look back to when your problems started.
+Before you even think about popping a pill to fix a problem, it’s essential to see a doctor get the correct diagnosis.
+Stress, lack of sleep, and anxiety or depression can cause problems with focusing, which require specific treatments.
+Look back to when your troubles started.
 If symptoms began only recently, they’re more likely due to increased stress or a lack of sleep.
 Suppose they’ve been going on for a month or more, and you’re also feeling sad or hopeless, getting headaches, or having trouble making decisions.
 In that case, you may have depression or an anxiety disorder.

 Is It More Than Just Not Being Able To Focus?

-Anxiety disorder is more than just having anxious feelings from time to time.
-You might not be able to function in everyday social situations.
+Anxiety disorder is more than just having anxious feelings from time to time, and you might not be able to function in everyday social situations.
 It’s a mental illness that can affect your relationships, work, and quality of life.

 What Kind Of Medications Help You Focus?